Frequently Asked Questions

 No. ACES buses make three trips in the morning and three in the afternoon to and from Wellsville.
 Students are encouraged to use this free service; however, they can drive their own vehicles.

 The campus spending account is designed to give students an account to manage college expenses like books, supplies and special meals.
 CSA funds save time and hassle and can be spent at the Campus Stores, vending machines, dining facilities and with our campus partners.
 When you pay your bill, we recommend a CSA amount, but that amount can be completely deleted from your bill, or you can add to it.
 The minimum amount that can be added to the card is $10.
 The student photo ID card is swiped like a debit card when you make a purchase using CSA funds.
 As purchases are made, the account balance is reduced by that amount.

 Yes, we do accept most AP/CLEP/IB credits.
-A list of acceptable AP/CLEP/IB Courses with the required grades can be found in the Transfer Students section of the Alfred State College Web site.
+A list of acceptable AP/CLEP/IB Courses with the required grades can be found in the Transfer Students section.